joshua-lossner/coherenceism.info/README.md

 The journal section lives under `/app/journal`.
 For now it contains mocked entries and a placeholder layout.
 Individual entries are served via `/journal/[slug]`.

 Content from `coherenceism.content` will eventually be injected via a CMS pipeline in `/cms`.

+## Content Sync during Build

+`npm run build` automatically executes `scripts/sync-content.js` to clone the `coherenceism.content.git` repository into the `content/` folder.
+The repository URL can be customized with the `CONTENT_REPO_URL` environment variable.
+When deploying to Vercel, ensure this variable points to a repo the build process can access, either by using public access or providing appropriate credentials.